RMSchrader1994/project3/README.md

         - DLCs
         - Messages
 - **HTML**, **CSS** and **Javascript**
-  - Base languages used to create webpages
+  - Base languages used to create web pages
 - [Bootstrap](http://getbootstrap.com/)
     - We use **Bootstrap** to give our project a simple, responsive layout
 - [JQuery](https://jquery.com)
-    - Use **JQuery** for boostrap and displaying modal
+    - Use **JQuery** for bootstrap and displaying modal
 - **Stripe**
  - Used to process credit card payments

 ## Testing
 - All code used on the site has been tested to ensure everything is working as expected
-- Django Testing Framework used
+- Django Testing Framework used throughout the site
+- Travis CI used for testing before deployment
 - Site viewed and tested in the following browsers:
   - Google Chrome
   - Microsoft Edge